Wingman Solutions

 Here’s Our Angle: We Customize to Unify

-The previous logo typography was ultra-fine and felt disconnected from its bold monogram counterpart, which also affected legibility at smaller sizes.
-To address this, I selected a bold, geometric sans serif that shares similar visual characteristics, bringing cohesion to the combination mark.
-To further unify the system, select letterforms were customized to echo the strong angles of the logomark, reinforcing a consistent and intentional visual language.
+The previous logo typography was ultra-fine and felt disconnected from its bold monogram counterpart.
+This fine line limited legibility at smaller sizes.
+To address this I selected a bold, geometric sans serif that shares visual characteristics to bring cohesion to the combination mark.
+To further unify the logo, select letters were customized to echo the strong angles of the logomark, reinforcing a consistent and intentional visual language.

 DESIGN